jcl5m1/ventilator/README.md

 # Air Filtration

-An open air blower into someone's airway work, but isn't great.
-Some filtration is preferred.
+An open air blower into someone's airway isn't great.
+If possible, some filtration is preferred.
 These parts were originally used for a DIY [Powered Air Purifying Respriator (PAPR)](https://en.wikipedia.org/wiki/Powered_air-purifying_respirator).
-However, these will definitely affect the output pressure.
-Given the headroom of the blower, it can probably handle the filter and still hit the target pressure.
+However, adding a filter will definitely affect the output pressure.
+So, it will depend on the blowe ryou have.
+Given the headroom of the blower I've tested, it can probably handle the filter and still hit the target pressure.
+I haven't done long term thermal testing on at high pressure and a strong filter.
 These adapter plates can be attached with liberal amounts of hot glue, and wrapping the unit in vinyl tape.

 This is an adapter plate for a [3M P100 or N95 face mask filter cartridge](https://www.amazon.com/3M-50051138464658-Cartridge-Filter-Organic/dp/B07571LR2K/ref=sr_1_2?crid=36AKE548EW15U&keywords=3m+p100+cartridge&qid=1584418326&sprefix=3m+p100+cartrige%2Caps%2C202&sr=8-2).
 Download [3D model](https://github.com/jcl5m1/ventilator/blob/master/3dmodels/3M_filter_adapter.stl)